cander/til/misc/wisdom.md

   - Anyone who calls themselves a thought leader is to be avoided.
   - A man who does not wear socks cannot be trusted.
   - A company that holds an employee-appreciation day does not appreciate its employees.
+- Always stop to pet the kitty, even if she's playing hard to get.

 ## Technology Wisdom
 - Rules about performance tuning: